KobieKabo/Damaged_Building_Detection/README.md

 ```

 {
+  curl localhost:5000/proj_models/ann/v1
 }
 ```
 This request will return JSON data containing details such as the model's version, name, description, and parameter counts.

 #### Classifying an Image
 To classify an image using the inference server, send a POST request to the /model/predict endpoint with the image you want to classify.
-Here's an example using curl:
+Since the inference server is already running in Docker, we must use the inference server file to run these commands.
+They are:

 ```